giovannirossini/giovannirossini/README.md

 🖥️ I'm currently working at BFA Industries.

-🇪🇸 I’m currently learning Spanish, broadening my horizons, and enhancing my ability to connect with diverse clients and colleagues.
+🇪🇸 I’m currently learning Spanish, broadening my horizons, and enhancing my ability to connect with diverse person.

 🤔 We can engage in thought-provoking conversations about Linux, DevOps, Docker, Kubernetes, automation, and other related topics.
 I bring expertise and experience to the table, fostering knowledge exchange and mutual growth.